ConnectNowUK/docs/docs/chat/user-guide/README.md

 ## Sidebar

 The sidebar serves as a central control panel while you are in a chat.
 You can open and close it by toggling the "i" icon on the top right to open it, and the "x" icon to then close it.

+### About this chat

+This page shows information about the current chat, including its ID, date of creation, and company it belongs to.

+### People in this chat

+This sidebar page lists all the people, active or not, that have or currently are part of the chat.
+You can click on any one of them to see more info about each person.

+### Flows

+Coming soon.

+### Leave chat

+Leave the current conversation.
+See: [Leaving a conversation](#leaving-a-conversation).